asacchetti11/Fusion360_Fractal_Script/README.md

-# (Space filling) Fractal Generating script based on hard coded values.
-Author: Alessandro Sacchetti
+# (Space filling) Fractal script based on hard coded values.
 Based on: https://youtu.be/RU0wScIj36o

 ## NOTE: This is a very slow solution to this problem that only works in 2D.
 Currently working on an updated one.